Innomer/Roboracer-Sim-Challenge-ICRA2026/README.md

 *   **Disparity Extension** [Inspired by UNC Chapel Hill's Team's Approach](https://www.nathanotterness.com/2019/04/the-disparity-extender-algorithm-and.html): A crucial safety feature that identifies sudden "jumps" in LIDAR depth data (disparities).
 The system extends the nearer obstacle's distance across a calculated angular width (safety bubble) to prevent the vehicle from clipping corners or "cutting" too close to obstacles.
 *   **State Estimation**: Fusing Wheel Encoders and IMU data (Yaw Rate) to maintain accurate vehicle odometry and heading.

-### 3. Trajectory Rollouts & Scoring
+### 3. Trajectory Rollouts, Evaluations & Tracking
 The racer generates a set of candidate steering angles and projects the vehicle's path forward using a **Kinematic Bicycle Model**.
-Each "rollout" is evaluated based on several weighted criteria:
+Each rollout represents a feasible future vehicle path and is evaluated using a weighted scoring function:
 *   **Progress**: Maximizing forward distance along the track.
 *   **Clearance**: Maintaining safe distance from walls and obstacles (LIDAR-based).
 *   **Smoothness**: Penalizing high-frequency steering changes to maintain vehicle stability.
 *   **Gap Alignment**: Prioritizing paths that lead toward identified gaps in the LIDAR field.
 *   **Turn Commitment**: Biasing towards existing turning directions to prevent "steering chatter."

+The highest-scoring rollout is selected as the local plan and tracked using a Pure Pursuit controller to generate the final steering command.

 ### 3. Data-Driven Optimization (Qualifications)
 Our 3rd place qualification was driven by an automated **Hyperparameter Tuning Pipeline**.